alexpikuta/phrase-projects/README.md

 ## Configuration

-Before running the project you need to create .env file in the root directory and add there VITE_APP_GATEWAY_URL variable with your backend API URL.
+Before running the project you need to create .env file in the root directory and add there VITE_APP_GATEWAY_URL variable with your frontend API URL.
 For example:

 ```
-VITE_APP_GATEWAY_URL=http://localhost:8081
+VITE_APP_GATEWAY_URL=http://localhost:5173/api
 ```
+where '5173' is default port for this frontend app.

+Also, make sure that you have correctly specified the URL to the backend API inside `vite.config.ts` file.

 ## Project Setup